Doxuno

 INCAPACITY STANDARD AND EFFECTIVENESS

-This Healthcare Proxy shall become effective upon a written determination by my attending physician (or, where permitted by state law, a licensed clinical psychologist or nurse practitioner) that I lack sufficient capacity to make or communicate healthcare decisions.
+This advance health care directive shall become effective upon a written determination by my attending physician (or, where permitted by California law, a licensed clinical psychologist or nurse practitioner) that I lack sufficient capacity to make or communicate healthcare decisions.
 Such determination shall be documented in my medical record and shall state the nature, cause, and probable duration of my incapacity.
 My Agent's authority shall cease if I regain decision-making capacity.
 Until a formal determination of incapacity is made, I retain full authority over all of my healthcare decisions.

 4.